Question: What can I do if my data (projects, resources, allocations, etc.) is lost or overwritten?

 - A written statement agreeing to the recovery of your data.

-Once we receive this information, we generally perform the recovery within one business day.
+Once we receive this information, we generally provide the Excel file within one business day.